Periods of continued fractions and volumes of modular knots complements: Parametrization of the canonical lift

 \begin{lemma} The set of canonical lifts relative to figure-eight type closed geodesics on $\Sigma_{0,3}$ with respect two different fixed punctures, is in bijective correspondence with the set of periodic orbits on the template $\mathcal{T}.$ \end{lemma} \begin{proof}[\bf{Proof}] Let $\gamma$ be a figure-eight type closed geodesic on $\Sigma_{0,3}$ with respect two different fixed punctures. .2cm First we will fix a vector field on $\Sigma_{0,3},$ to do so consider the corresponding Lorenz braid in $\mathcal{T},$ induced by the word $\omega_\gamma.$ Notice that there is a natural projection of $\mathcal{T}$ to a pair of pants $\Sigma_{0,3}$ which is obtained by the overlaping the ears of the template $\mathcal{T}$ (see Figure \ref{pro}).

-.2cm Moreover, the periodic orbit is mapped under this projection to a figure-eight type closed curve in minimal position and representing the same homotopy class as $\gamma$ in $\Sigma_{0,3}.$ As there is only one minimal configuration of $\gamma$ up to isotopy. .2cm The vector field $\xi$ is obtained by extending the the oriented foliation given by the oriented arcs of $\gamma$ in $\Sigma_{0,3}$ outside the overlapping triangle of the projection map from the template $\mathcal{T}$ to $\Sigma_{0,3}.$ The oriented foliation is obtain first by enclosing each arc to a family of disjoint concentric circles to the corresponding puncture, and then doing parallel copies of the closed simple loops which converges from each side to the boundary of the piece of $\Sigma_{0,3}$ obtained after splitting along a mid edge connecting the third boundary component of $\Sigma_{0,3}$ (see Figure \ref{fie}).
+.2cm Moreover, the periodic orbit is mapped under this projection to a figure-eight type closed curve in minimal position and representing the same homotopy class as $\gamma$ in $\Sigma_{0,3}.$ .2cm The vector field $\xi$ is obtained by extending the the oriented foliation given by the oriented arcs of $\gamma$ in $\Sigma_{0,3}$ outside the overlapping triangle of the projection map from the template $\mathcal{T}$ to $\Sigma_{0,3}.$ The oriented foliation is obtain first by enclosing each arc to a family of disjoint concentric circles to the corresponding puncture, and then doing parallel copies of the closed simple loops which converges from each side to the boundary of the piece of $\Sigma_{0,3}$ obtained after splitting along a mid edge connecting the third boundary component of $\Sigma_{0,3}$ (see Figure \ref{fie}).

 .2cm The vector field $\xi$ induces a global section inside $T^1(\Sigma_{0,3})$ and the canonical lift $\widehat \gamma$ is isotopic to the embedding of the Lorenz braid in $\mathcal{T}$ associeted to the word $\omega_\gamma.$ \end{proof}